OWASP/www-project-secure-headers/tab_headers.md

 * Supported by default in Safari.
 * Supported by Firefox in its *Nightly* version.

-Below is an example of usage in combination with [DOMPurify](https://github.com/cure53/DOMPurify):
+Below is an example of definition of a **default Trusted Types policy** leveraging [DOMPurify](https://github.com/cure53/DOMPurify) for the sanitization processing:

 📋 `Content-Security-Policy` policy specifying **Trusted Types** via `require-trusted-types-for` and `trusted-types` directives.